mixedpuppy/webextension-scan/README.md

 lint.sh is a shortcut script for running web-ext lint on your addon.
 It will produce additional output describing other potential problems, such as syntax errors, or problems in the manifest file.

+NOTE: web-ext output may not be up-to-date with the API status, however it is usefull for scanning the code and manifest.

 # Example output

 ## report.sh